abrandsness/StrassenMatrixEncryption/Readme.md

 * __Strassens Encryption__ - Final Project for Advanced Algorithm Design and Analysis - Whitworth University by Andi Brandsness, Finn McClone, James Holtz

+* __Andrea Brandsness' Contributions:__
+* I researched and coded a recursive function for Strassen's matrix multiplication algorithm.
+(More on this algorithm below).
+* I coded a function to randomly generate a matrix that will always be invertible using the Linear Algebra concept of LU Factorization.
+* I coded functions to take text, remove spaces and symbols, and turn them into a matrix of numbers based on the letters of the text, and vise versa to turn numbered matrices back into readable text.
+These matrices can be put into an output file or read in from an output file.

 * __A short description of the purpose and goals of the program:__ a program that utilizes Strassen's algorithm to uses matrix multiplication to code and decode 256 character messages.

 * __How to run the program:__